endrexs/fys-2021/assignment-1/readme.md

 This model has an accuracy of ~92% on both training and test data.

 ## Installation
-Make sure you have `SpotifyFeatures.csv` in the same directory as app.py.
+Make sure you unzip `SpotifyFeatures.csv.zip` and have `SpotifyFeatures.csv` in the same directory as app.py.

 Install dependencies with `pip install -r requirements.txt`